-A club called The Portsmouth Harriers dates from 1880.
+Athletics in Portsmouth can be traced back to the 1880’s when a club called The Portsmouth Harriers dates was formed.
 There was also a Portsmouth Beagles (foundation date not known).
 There had also been in existence in the town since before 1893, a cycling club called The Portsmouth Road Club.
 At one time Portsmouth Football Club also included athletics and became a league club.

 Also in the distant past a club had been formed called Portsmouth Spartan AC which later became Portsmouth Corinthian AC.
 Both included athletics, gymnastics and motorcycling.

 Later the motor cyclists remained as The Portsmouth Corinthians and the athletes formed a separate club retaining the name Portsmouth Caledonian AC ( P.C.A.C. ), there being a strong Scottish element in the membership.
 This later became Portsmouth City AC reflecting Portsmouth’s status change from town to city.